 It is noteworthy to mention that short-term investments aren’t entirely worthless.
 As a matter of fact, they serve a niche of investors with two-pronged interests.
-Short-term investments are available as back-up; say you’re not looking to invest in the long term.
+Short-term investments are available as backup; say you’re not looking to invest in the long term.
 We shall consider these investment forms in detail and examine the considerations for each.
 We also discuss how to find the right balance between short-term and long-term investments. read more on investments in Nigeria.

 What Are Short-Term Investments?